Sport

 Share

-This ruling follows previous ECJ decisions that have limited the authority of FIFA and UEFA under EU law, signaling a shift in how sports governance intersects with EU legal standards.
+This ruling follows previous ECJ decisions that have limited the authority of FIFA and UEFA under EU competition law, signaling a shift in how sports governance intersects with EU legal standards.
 The ECJ emphasized that CAS decisions must be amenable to effective judicial review, ensuring they are consistent with EU public policy.

 Share